 When to Find Professional Help for Walking Depression

 If you or a loved one are experiencing hopelessness, self-harm, or thoughts of suicide, reach out for support.
-You can find the right therapist using an online therapist directory.
+You can find the right therapist using an online therapist directory or by asking your doctor for a referral.
 If you feel like you or your loved one are in immediate danger, contact 911 or the crisis hotline at 988.

 In My Experience